close

 7. Die Schnapsidee

 We’ve all been there.
 You were out on the toot last night and you probably drank one too many German beers or - if we’re going to be literal about it - one too many Schlückchen of Schnapps.
 You bumped into an old acquaintance (who you can’t stand) but somehow ended up inviting them out for dinner next week.
 What a Schnapsidee.
 A “booze idea” is a ridiculous plan one hatches when drunk - or a plan so stupid the person who thought it up can only have been drunk.
-“Let’s start a business importing cheese from Mongolia.”
+“Let’s start a business importing cheese from Mongolia to Germany.”
 “What a Schnapsidee.”

 8. Verschlimmbessern

 This is another terribly relatable one.
 The more you try to fix something, the worse you actually make it.
 Perhaps you tried to cut your own fringe, but it comes out a bit wonky.
-You try to even it up and - well, you know the rest… Or, alternatively, you might have said something really stupid and are trying to talk your way out of it, only to find that you’re digging a deeper and deeper hole.
+You try to even it out and - well, you know the rest… Or, alternatively, you might have said something really stupid and are trying to talk your way out of it, only to find that you’re digging a deeper and deeper hole.
 “What I meant to say was, you’re looking much better than the last time I saw you!”
-When you verschlimmbessern something, you make it worse in the very act of trying to improve it.
+When you verschlimmbesser something, you make it worse in the very act of trying to improve it.

 Abi